bitradex/openapi-docs/en/introduction.md

 # Signature Explanation

-To ensure data security for NoahEx's open APIs, including protection against data tampering, data expiration, data replay, and access frequency issues, a request signature is required.
+To ensure data security for BitradeX's open APIs, including protection against data tampering, data expiration, data replay, and access frequency issues, a request signature is required.

 1. Apply for `appkey` and `secretkey` through the user center.
 Different `appkey` and `secretkey` should be used for different calls.